tm-LBenson/reading-notes/401-notes/read-01.md

 ## Additional Questions
 ### Looking ahead at this module’s course schedule, What do you look forward to learning?
+  There is nothing I do not look forward to learning in this upcoming schedule.
+I would love to add more to this list.
+Of all the topics I am looking forward to the most would be learning React with hooks, and Redux.

 ### What are your learning goals after reading and reviewing the class README?
+ After reading the README, my learning goals are to master the workflow of building and deploying Node applications, modules, and tests; I will seamlessly be able to perform all tasks anytime required without referencing my notes.